 Past events: Orient presents 2021, Orient presents 2020, Orient presents 2019, Orient presents 2018, Orient 2017, Orient 2015, Orient 2013, Orient 2011, Orient presents in 2010, Orient 2009, Orient presents in 2008, Orient 2007, Orient presents in 2006, Orient 2005.
 See also the cancelled Orient in Palmyra (Voices from the Stars Above the Desert), The Path to the Heart of Asia (CD recorded with featuring musicians of Orient 1992)

 Peeter Vähi − artistic director

 Olavi Sööt − logistics

 Tarmo Tuvike − marketing

-We would like to thank our partner Toyota AS!
+We would like to thank our partner Toyota!
+For carrying us through!

-Should you wish to subscribe for news and updates on festival programs about twice annually, please click here.
+Should you wish to subscribe for news and updates on festival programs about twice annually, please fill the form below: